Bowles’ Black Viola

 Nearly black in color and sporting a haloed yellow eye, Bowles’ Black Viola is possibly best appreciated growing and self-sowing politely amongst the lettuces.
 It can grow almost anywhere, appearing quite suddenly in late winter after the first or second thaw.
 It will cross easily with other V. cornutas, so grow only this variety or sow it each year.

-Bowles’ Black is listed as a biennial, but it will bloom the first year if started early.
+Bowles’ Black is listed as a biennial, but it will often bloom the first year if started early.

 Packet contains a minimum of 100 seeds.